oktayesenn/Hw-array-methods/README.md

 # Array Methods Practice

 This series of exercises will give you the opportunity to practice working with JavaScript's array methods.
-Note: that these array methods are sometimes called **higher-order functions**.
+Note: These array methods are sometimes called **higher-order functions**.

 ## Prerequisites